ManageIQ/manageiq-documentation/_includes/configuration-db.md

 6. Choose **Create Internal Database** for the database location.

-    In the **Configure Messaging** menu when you select **Make No messaging changes**, then the ```Configuration failed: Internal database require a volume mounted at /var/lib/pgsql.
-Please add an unpartitioned disk and try again.``` message is displayed.
-As a resolution, ensure to add the database disk instructions as defined above.
+    In the **Configure Messaging** menu, select **Make No messaging changes**.
+If you see ```Configuration failed: Internal database require a volume mounted at /var/lib/pgsql.
+Please add an unpartitioned disk and try again.``` message, then ensure to add a second disk for the database per instructions as defined above.

 7. Choose a disk for the database.
 This can be either a disk you attached previously, or a partition on the current disk.